2022–23 Austrian Football Bundesliga

-The 2022–23 Austrian Football Bundesliga, also known as Admiral Bundesliga for sponsorship reasons, is the 111th season of top-tier football in Austria.
-Red Bull Salzburg are the nine-times defending champions.
+The 2022–23 Austrian Football Bundesliga, also known as Admiral Bundesliga for sponsorship reasons, was the 111th season of top-tier football in Austria.
+Red Bull Salzburg were the nine-times defending champions.
 The season began on 22 July 2022.
 The regular season scheduled for November was postponed until the conclusion of the 2022 FIFA World Cup.
-The league resumed on 10 February.
+The league resumed on 10 February and concluded on 3 June 2023.
+Red Bull Salzburg defended their title for the tenth consecutive season.

 Teams

 Changes

 Admira Wacker Mödling were relegated to the 2022–23 Austrian Football Second League after finishing in last place in the 2021–22 Relegation Round, ending their eleven-year stay in the top flight.
 Austria Lustenau were promoted, after a twenty-two year hiatus, as champions of the 2021–22 Austrian Football Second League.

 Stadia and locations

 Personnel and kits

 Note: Flags indicate national team as has been defined under FIFA eligibility rules.
 Players may hold more than one non-FIFA nationality.